Galadriel: Second Age

 Galadriel and Celeborn travelled first to Lindon, where they ruled over a group of Elves, and were themselves ruled by Gil-galad.
 According to Concerning Galadriel and Celeborn, they then removed to the shores of Lake Nenuial (Evendim) and were accounted the Lord and Lady of all the Elves of Eriador.
 Later, they moved eastward and established the realm of Eregion (Hollin).
 They made contact with a Nandorin settlement in the valley of the River Anduin, which became Lothlórien.
 At some point, Celeborn and Galadriel left Eregion and settled in Lothlórien.
 According to some of Tolkien's accounts, they became rulers of Lothlórien for a time during the Second Age; but in all accounts they returned to Lórien to take up its rule after Amroth was lost in the middle of the Third Age.
 Celeborn and Galadriel had a daughter, Celebrían, who married Elrond Half-elven of Rivendell.

 During the Second Age, when the Rings of Power were forged, Galadriel distrusted Annatar, the loremaster who taught the craft of the Rings to Celebrimbor.
 Again according to some of the accounts, Celebrimbor rebelled against her view and seized power in Eregion.
 As a result, Galadriel departed to Lórien via the gates of Moria, but Celeborn refused to enter the dwarves' stronghold and stayed behind.
 Her distrust was justified, for Annatar turned out to be the Dark Lord, Sauron.
 When Sauron attacked Eregion, Celebrimbor entrusted Galadriel with Nenya, one of the Three Rings of the Elves.
 Celeborn joined up with Elrond, whose force was unable to relieve Eregion but managed to escape back to Imladris.
 Celeborn reunited with Galadriel when the war ended; according to one text, after some years in Imladris (during which Elrond first saw and fell in love with Celebrían) Galadriel's sea-longing became so strong that the couple removed to Belfalas and lived at the place later called Dol Amroth.

 Third Age

 'And now at last it comes.
 You will give me the Ring freely!
 In place of the Dark Lord you will set up a Queen.
 And I shall not be dark, but beautiful and terrible as the Morning and the Night!
 Fair as the Sea and the Sun and the Snow upon the Mountain!
 Dreadful as the Storm and the Lightning!
 Stronger than the foundations of the earth.
 All shall love me and despair!'
-[Galadriel] lifted up her hand and from the ring that she wore there issued a great light that illuminated her alone and left all else dark...
+[Galadriel] lifted up her hand and from the ring that she wore there issued a great light that illumined her alone and left all else dark...
 Then she let her hand fall, and the light faded, and suddenly she laughed again, and lo! she was shrunken: a slender elf-woman, clad in simple white, whose gentle voice was soft and sad.
 'I pass the test', she said.
 'I will diminish, and go into the West, and remain Galadriel'.